ByEarth911

 worker cleaning car with soapy sponge at car wash

 Our household wastewater enters sewers or septic systems and gets treated before it is released back into the environment.
-But the same can’t be said for water you use when you wash your car at home.
-Water that flows down our driveways, an impenetrable surface, typically finds its way into storm drains — eventually reaching waterways, lakes, and the oceans.
+But the same can’t be said for the water you use when you wash your car at home.
+Water that flows down our driveways, an impenetrable surface, typically finds its way into storm drains — eventually reaching waterways, lakes, and oceans.

 When we wash our cars at home, the dirty water that washes into storm drains has been mixed with fuel, oil, and residue from exhaust fumes — as well as harsh cleansers.
 These contaminants are devastating to our creeks, streams, rivers, and wetlands — and the creatures and plants that depend on healthy waterways.